SPF SoftFail – Everything that Causes an SPF Fail

 With an SPF hard fail, if mail is being sent from another server that’s not the IP in the SPF record, the receiving server will discard it and fail SPF.

 With an SPF soft fail, this will get tagged as spam or suspicious.

 The SPF soft fail is a weak statement that the host is most probably not authorized.
 The domain has not issued a stronger, more definitive practice that results in a “fail.”
 This is generally done by appending a ~all mechanism to an SPF record.

 When this element is examined, any IP address not listed within your SPF policy will result in a soft fail.

-An SPF soft fail, on the other hand, may be viewed as a pass or fail, depending on how you configure DMARC in your email server.
+An SPF soft fail may be viewed as a pass or fail, depending on how you configure DMARC in your email server.

 SPF soft fail example: